 On November 16, 2015, SG Land Holdings obtained a \$6,100,000 development loan from First Continental Investment Company (the "Development Loan") to develop ShadowGlen Sections 14B1, 14B2 and 19A.
-Payments on the Development Loan are due quarterly and the Development Loan matures in November 2017.
-SG Land Holdings has stated that they are in compliance with the terms of the Development Loan.
+The Development Loan was subsequently refinanced into a \$9,200,000 loan.
+Payments on the Development Loan are due quarterly, and the Development Loan matures in September 2018, with two sixmonth options.
+Additionally, SG Land Holdings has an outstanding development loan with ColFin Shadow Funding, LLC, an entity affiliated with ColFin Shadow Investor LLC, which was subordinated to the Development Loan (the "Subordinated Loan").
+The principal amount currently outstanding on the Subordinated Loan, which matures in May 2018, is approximately \$34,660,000.
+SG Land Holdings has stated that it is in compliance with the terms of the Development Loan and the Subordinated Loan.